simbamford/plt/README.md

 ```

 This shim just re-exports everything from [`matplotlib.pyplot`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.html).

-The package depends on `matplotlib`, so installing it ensures the real plotting
+This package depends on `matplotlib`.
-backend is available.

 Thanks to Steven (Yuhang) Wang for releasing the pypi plt project.